 Most buyers attach great importance to an apartment area/price ratio.
 Therefore, before signing the deed of sale, take time to carefully measure the area of your unit.
 Discrepancies between what is shown on the plan provided at the signing of the preliminary contract, versus the actual area shown on the cadastral plan or the certificate of location are frequent.
 This difference can be explained by many factors listed in the factsheet entitled The Area of the Private Portion.

-The Law grants to purchasers the right of obtaining the most truthful and complete information possible on the nature and exact characteristics of the property being sold.
+How to be sure that the off-plan apartment you have spotted meets your expectations and needs?
+One of the keys to success in the purchase of a new home: the quality of your exchange with the real estate developer.
+In this regard, the Law grants to purchasers the right of obtaining the most truthful and complete information possible on the nature and exact characteristics of the property being sold.

 This obligation encompasses all the critical and relevant information concerning the immovable and the co-ownership.
 The information to be provided shall cover the private portion and the common portions of the building.
 You should act with the utmost care to ask for and obtain the required information to allow you to avoid disputes with your vendor (developer or builder).

 An obligation exists for the seller, namely that of announcing the exact size of the unit he is selling.
 Most buyers attach great importance to the area/price ratio of an apartment, as this is a data that will greatly influence the price offered or their decision to buy or not.
 Therefore, before signing the deed of sale, take the time to carefully check the area of the unit.
 Discrepancies between what is shown on the plan provided at the signing of the preliminary contract, versus the actual area shown on the cadastral plan or the certificate of location are not isolated cases.
 However, this problem of surface areas is a source of frequent conflicts in co-ownership.
 And it's not exclusive to off-plan sales.
 It can also occur during a resale.